-The following table sets forth information with respect to grants of stock options to purchase Common Stock pursuant to the Company's 1990 and 1991 Stock Option Plans to the Named Officers identified in the Summary Compensation Table above.
+The following table sets forth information with respect to grants of stock options to purchase Common Stock pursuant to the Company's 1990 and 1991 Stock Option Plans to the Named Officers.
 No stock appreciation rights ("SARs)" were granted during fiscal 2003 or were outstanding at May 31, 2003.